anuchak/anuchak.github.io/_publications/2025-06-08-paper-title-number-5.md

 permalink: /publication/robust-recursive-query-parallelism-in-gdbms
 excerpt: 'This paper is about implementing runtime scheduling policies for recursive queries in GDBMSs'
 date: 2025-09-04
-venue: 'Proceedings of the VLDB Endowment (PVLDB), 2025'
+venue: 'Proceedings of the VLDB Endowment (PVLDB), Volume 18, Issue 11'
 paperurl: 'https://dl.acm.org/doi/pdf/10.14778/3749646.3749706'
 ---